chaindrium-inc/Blossom-SummerSchool-2019/README.md

 	- You will now find yourseld in the python virtual environment

 #### What are we going to develop here:
-Let's assume that you have a Blossom-Tticket that you would like to gift someone.
+Let's assume that you have a Blossom-Ticket that you would like to gift someone.
 The person could further gift this ticket.
 However, you would like to know who has the ticket at any point of time.
 Let's develop this on blockchain.

 #### Let's do the following steps: